Adventure of the Dancing Men Analysis

 - Our great detective failed (which will be discussed more below.)

-- The explanation of the case is given during the wait (the last point of the Rising Action section bullet-listed above.)
-Usually Doyle reserves the "offical explanation" for the Falling Action phase of his story - not the Rising Action phase.
-But he makes good use of his character's time while waiting for the suspect to arrive (only the reader and the characters don't even know who the murderer might be.)
+Usually Doyle reserves the "official explanation" for the Falling Action phase of his story - not the Rising Action phase.
+But here he makes good use of his character's time while waiting for the suspect to arrive, even though the reader and the characters don't know the identity of the murderer.)

 Descriptions of Sherlock